 When should you leave a position?
 Should you short or go long?
-Where, if at all, should you set your stops?
+Where, if at all, should you set your spread bet stops?
 With a set strategy, you’re attempting to stack the odds in your favour in a bid to eliminate much of the guesswork, ideally paving the way for more consistent and ultimately more profitable trading.
 So how might a trading strategy start to take shape?

 What Trading Strategy Should I Use?